 The French Toast is another MUST on the brunch menu.
 I am not even a sweet breakfast girl, but I could not stop eating this yumminess.
 The cream on top, plus the bread soaked in total flavorfullness makes it super delicious.

+The best brunch on Hyde Street, Stones Throw.
 If you’re looking for a great brunch in Russian Hill, I suggest checking out Stones Throw.
 This is always bumping so you’re guaranteed a great scene, a yummy menu (I recommend the donuts and burger), and an over all great experience.
 They also have a great dinner, so you really can’t go wrong with any meal at Stones Throw San Francisco.
 1896 Hyde St, San Francisco, CA.

 The “Da Burger” aka “Da Disaster” burger which is delicious!